 Perform System File Check

-System File Checker or SFC is a utility in Windows systems which allows users to scan for and restore corruptions in Windows system files.
-Type cmd on start menu search, right click on command prompt and select run as administrator. now type sfc /scannow and hit Enter.
+System File Checker or SFC is a utility in Windows systems that allows users to scan for and restore corruptions in Windows system files.
+Type cmd on start menu search, right-click on command prompt, and select run as administrator. now type sfc /scannow and hit Enter.
 Wait until 100% complete the verification.
 After complete Restart the windows.
-And Check problem Get Solved if not fallow next step.
+And Check the problem Get Solved if not fallow next step.

 Update Installed Device Drivers

 Drivers are essential components of your Windows system.
 They facilitate communication between the system and all installed programs and applications.
 They need to be installed and must be up-to-date for smooth computer operations.
-And sometimes after upgrade, this driver may get compatibility issue with new installed windows. and windows start the problem like system crashes, freezes with BSOD error etc. And make sure you have the latest drivers for the below devices.
+And sometimes after the upgrade, this driver may get compatibility issues with newly installed windows. and windows start the problem like system crashes, freezes with BSOD error, etc. And make sure you have the latest drivers for the below devices.

 Update Graphics/Video Drivers

 Graphic Video Driver is an important part of installed drivers.
 If this driver gets corrupted windows to start BSOD error, Auto restart problem.
-So make sure you Video Driver is updated
+So make sure your Video Driver is updated

-To do this On Desktop Right click on This PC and select Manage.
-Now on computer management window click on devices. this will list all hardware installed no your system.
-Next, expand Display Adapters it will show installed graphics driver on your system.
+To do this On Desktop Right-click on This PC and select Manage.
+Now on the computer management window click on devices. this will list all hardware installed not your system.
+Next, expand Display Adapters it will show the installed graphics driver on your system.
 Right-click on it this will show options update driver software click on it.
 Windows will find the best driver for this and install it.

-If the problem persists, uninstall the currently installed display drivers download and install latest driver Download manually from the manufactures website.
+If the problem persists, uninstall the currently installed display drivers download, and install the latest driver Download manually from the manufactures website.
 You need to visit your motherboard/graphics card manufacturer’s website and download the latest chipset drivers for your motherboard.